sirrice/sirrice.github.io/index.md

+* [Mining Precision Interfaces from Query Logs](https://arxiv.org/abs/1712.00078) is our work on scalably generating analysis interfaces.
 * [BoostClean](https://arxiv.org/abs/1711.01299) continues our work towards automated human-in-the-loop data cleaning for data science!
 * [Webpage to track](http://eugenewu.net/ninjas.html) Mortal Kombat ninjas that we have declared flawless victory over.
 * ActiveClean was covered by [The Morning Paper!](https://blog.acolyer.org/2017/10/04/activeclean-interactive-data-cleaning-for-statistical-modeling/)